nicolexylow/movie-bud/README.md

 <br>

 **Invalid API Response**: <br>
-- Based on the Assessment 2 feedback provided by my tutor, there should be a manual way that users could input all of the required information for a movie if it doesnt exist in the API or if there is missing information (my implementation considers a response with no poster image as invalid).
-However, with the time constriants, this feature could not be implemented and instead returned an error message to the user.
+- Based on the Assessment 2 feedback provided by my tutor, there should be a manual way that users could input all of the required information for a movie if it doesnt exist in the API or if there is missing information.
+My implementation considers a response invalid when it doesnt exist in the API or has no poster image.
+- If a response is invalid, an error message prompts the user to manually input all of the information so that the show page will have complete data about that movie.

 <hr>
 <br>